YichenZW/Pacing/README.md

 setting `--draft-model-string` to `gpt-3.5-turbo` if you what to use ChatGPT instead of original OPT-175B. `ALPA_ARGS` is only needed if you want to use the free public Alpa OPT-175B API.

-For other detailed descriptions, please refer to [DOC repo]([GitHub - yangkevin2/doc-story-generation](https://github.com/yangkevin2/doc-story-generation), Section Main Story Generation Command.
+For other detailed descriptions, please refer to DOC repo [yangkevin2/doc-story-generation](https://github.com/yangkevin2/doc-story-generation), Section Main Story Generation Command.

 If you want to generate a batch of stories, you can refer to the scripts `story_generation/scripts/gen_baseline.sh` and `story_generation/scripts/gen_concoct.sh`.